 Upon completion of the project, copies of the survey will be given to individual churches, the British Library, the Diocese of Mekelle, the Harriet Tubman Institute and the Tigray tourism Commission.

 The team managed to visit and survey a total of 32 sites during the project.
 It was very clear from the start of the project that the Enderta and Saharti regions of Tigray were endowed with large collections.
 The majority of the collections were of hymns, liturgical manuscripts, homilies, a large number of Psalters, and scriptures (particularly of the Gospels).
-Three of the libraries consulted were striking for the content of the collection which displayed a wide range of theological, philosophical and exegetical works.
-These three sites are home to a large body of rare manuscripts both in Geez and Amharic, while poor storage conditions threaten the integrity of these collections.
-Some sample digitisation was undertaken.

 The records copied by this project have been catalogued as: